TOKLAS, Alice B (signed dedication to the mother of Mrs. Wilde)

-Inscribed by Alice B. Toklas and directly addressing choice lines of Shakespeare to Ada Atkinsion - a woman "whose only place in history is for the birth and torment of Constance Wilde"
+- An association copy, inscribed by Alice B. Toklas and directly addressing choice lines of Shakespeare from the novel, to Adelaide Atkinson, a woman "whose only place in history is for the birth and torment of Constance Wilde"

 Description

-- Toklas inscribed on the seventh page of the book: “Adelaide Atkinson from Alice Toklas”.
-That it was not on the customary end-paper or title page, the inscription serves to highlight the printed lines immediately following.
-They’re Shakespeare's verses concerning childhood, adventure, life, grasped or wasted: “…living dully… wear out thy youth…” Undoubtedly this is reference to the abhorrent treatment of Constance in her childhood.
+- Toklas inscribed on the seventh page of the book, where the novel begins, “Adelaide Atkinson from Alice Toklas”.
+Toklas’ inscription highlights Shakespeare’s verses, which immediately follow.
+The lines of Shakespeare which she chose to dedicate to Adelaide Atkinson are concerning childhood, adventure, life, grasped or wasted: “…living dully… wear out thy youth…” Together with Toklas’ tone of condemnation, makes evident reference to Adelaide Atkinson’s abhorrent treatment of Constance in her childhood.

-- This is the later, 1858, edition and Smedley has no connection other than the printed lines of Shakespeare at the beginning of his first chapter.
+- Frank E. Smedley has no connection other than the printed lines of Shakespeare at the beginning of first chapter of his novel.
 Perhaps more loosely, the overall plot of the book.

 - Much earlier, the book belonged to Alfred E Clarke, like Constance and Oscar, also from Dublin, Ireland.
-Clarke emigrated to San Francisco, California.
+Clarke emigrated to San Francisco, California, the birthplace of Toklas.
 His famous mansion remains in Eureka Valley, to this day an historic landmark to his colourful character.
 It is not certain though likely that Alice Toklas will have acquired the book after his bankruptcy, and shortly before herself leaving for Paris.

-Alice Tolkas Oscar Wilde - Signed - “…The Mother of Mrs Oscar Wilde”
+Alice Toklas (Signed Association) Oscar Wilde “The Mother of Mrs Oscar Wilde”

 Condition